Robert D. Mare: Historical context

 The foundation of the Mare Model arose from Mare's 1977 Dissertation that studied educational attainment through grade progression of white males from 1907 to 1957.
 A large aspect of his study depended on the historical context of how education had changed from 1907 to 1957 among his later cohorts, especially (minority) students and military veterans.

 By 1918, all the U.S. states had enacted legislation that required all children to obtain mandatory education until a certain age, which began the era of universal education within the United States.
 However, these regulations were not sufficiently enforced by the states until at least 1930.
 Another pivotal turning point in education growth in the United States occurred after World War II, when Congress passed the GI Bill of 1944 (Servicemen's Readjustment Act of 1944) that aided in the establishment of numerous programs in support of war veterans to re-accustom them to their lives back home.
-This legislation was significant in enabling the thousands of veterans to pursue undergraduate or graduate education in many Universities throughout the country.
+This legislation was significant in enabling the thousands of veterans to pursue undergraduate or graduate education in many universities throughout the country.
 With the end of World War II, the United States became involved in a battle of ideology with the Soviet Union in the Cold War.
-The United States and the Soviet Union were in a conflict to spread their ideology through the U.S. propaganda, military prowess, and financial support to new, decolonized nations.
+The United States and the Soviet Union were in a conflict to spread their ideology through propaganda, military prowess, and financial support to new, decolonized nations.
 A roadblock to U.S. plans was the fear of new colonies moving into the Soviet Orbit due to these colonies viewing the United States as a nation of oppression of African Americans and other minority groups.
 This led to the Civil Rights Movement and the Brown v Board of Education court case in 1954, because it expanded access to education and other opportunities for African Americans and minorities.
 Another vital impact of the Cold War was an increased emphasis on education to cultivate new talent in the United States.
 In particular, after the launch of the Soviet Union's Sputnik program, U.S. fears about Soviet influence drastically increased, which resulted in much greater effort on Research and Development.
 This caused the Research and Development budgets of the United States to grow from 17.4 billion dollars to 44.1 billion dollars after the launch of Sputnik.
 Some of these funds were used for education research in order to understand education attainment and how it is affected by socioeconomic factors to fight against poverty and continue innovating.
 These major events influenced a large aspect of the education research area from the mid-20th century and the foundation of the Mare Model.